theemo-tokens/theemo/docs/api/theemo.styledictionarywriterconfig.md

 ## StyleDictionaryWriterConfig interface

-The config for Style Dicitionary being used as `WriterTool`<!-- -->.
+The config for Style Dicitionary being used as `WriterTool`.

 <b>Signature:</b>